Skip to main content

 Journal of Laryngology and Otology

 Often, high profile publications such as JAMA, NEJM, Cancer, and Journal of Clinical Oncology contain multidisciplinary articles about topics within Otolaryngology.
-Many other journals contain relevant literature to Otolaryngology as well, but it is always key to note the authors, affiliations, etc.
+Many other journals contain relevant literature to Otolaryngology as well, but it is always key to note the authors and affiliations.

 Several review journals often invite “experts” to write reviews on topics as well, and these can be good supplements to answering your questions.
 These include: